 Below you can see an order confirmation email from Republic with as many as five CTA buttons.
 Not only do they ask their users to verify their account, but they also offer them to discover private companies, become an investor, support, and even learn more.
 Too much for a single email, isn’t it?

 Tip 10.
 Personalize

-- Make sure your recipients know they can reply to your email.
+- Make sure your recipients know they have an option to reply to your email.

 Tip 11.
 Keep Showing Up

 When customers don’t hear from you for more than 60 days, they may send your email to SPAM.
 Even if your customers do not reply to your emails, keep sending emails once in a while.
 They may still be reading them silently.